Sadıq Sadıqov

-Sadıq Asəf oğlu Sadıqov (born November 9, 1965, in Naxçıvan) is the President of the Neftchi Baku PFK since December 2009.
+Sadıq Asəf oğlu Sadıqov (9 November 1965 – 5 June 2026) was an Azerbaijani football executive who was the President of the Neftchi Baku PFK from December 2009 to 2015.

-Career
+Life and career

-In 1990 graduated Azerbaijan Polytechnic Institute named after Ch.
+In 1990, Sadıqov graduated Azerbaijan Polytechnic Institute named after Ch.
 Ildyryma, in mechanics department.
-He is executive director of the Sports Health Complex of Neftchi, Executive Member of the National Olympic Committee, Honorary Figure of Physical Culture and Sports.
-As of December 2009, he is the president of the Neftchi.
+He was executive director of the Sports Health Complex of Neftchi, Executive Member of the National Olympic Committee, Honorary Figure of Physical Culture and Sports.
+He was the president of the Neftchi from 2009 to 2015.

+Sadiqov died on 5 June 2026, at the age of 60.